The Smith Brothers

 Jack Thompson

-Jack Thompson was born at Shoal Lake and played minor and senior ball there.
-From 1940-1945 Jack served with the Royal Winnipeg Rifles in Britain and France.
-Thompson coached minor ball in St. James during the 50’s and 60’s.
-From 1973-82 Jack served on the M.B.A. board of directors, from 1976-77 he was president of the Winnipeg Minor Baseball Association, and from 1978-79 he was president of the Manitoba Baseball Association.
-From 1983-84 Jack was vice president of the Manitoba Junior League, from 1973-79 he was an area scout for the Kansas City Royals and the Los Angeles Dodgers, and in 1984 Jack was named to the M.B.A.
-Honour Society.
-In 1985 Jack started using his own P.A. system to announce minor, junior, and provincial tournaments and he became known as the “Voice of Baseball in Winnipeg”.
+Jack Thompson was born at Shoal Lake, Manitoba on September 30, 1919.
+Thompson played minor and senior ball at Shoal Lake, before serving with the Winnipeg Rifles from 1940-45 in Britain and France.
+Following the war, he coached minor ball in St. James from the 1950s to ’60s.
+From 1973-82, he served on the Manitoba Baseball Association board of directors, and from 1976-77 he was president of the Winnipeg Minor Baseball Association.
+Thompson went on to be vice-president of the Manitoba Junior Baseball League (1983-84), a scout for the Los Angeles Dodgers and the Kansas City Royals, and a member of the Manitoba Baseball Association Honour Society (1984).
+In 1985, Thompson started using his own P.A. system to announce minor, junior, and provincial tournaments, which led to him becoming known as the “Voice of Baseball in Winnipeg”.

 Jack Raleigh